Keep Warm: Critical reception

 Upon the 1991 release, Seamus Quinn from NME commented, "Well, the Italians have proved time and time again that they are good at this sort of thing: catchy pop house.
 However much you may dislike the piano (arms raised in the middle bit) formula, this one's a bit of a stormer; a floor-filler and then some.
 Kicks off with the Bingo Boys vocal sample and gets down with some pants, horns and, of course, loads of piano and stuff.
 No one seem to know where the perpetual vocal refrain keep me warm comes from, so it may actually be really sung by Jinny!
 Should do very well in the British charts, and apparently it's coming here via Virgin."

 After the song was re-released in 1995, James Masterton noted in his weekly UK chart commentary, that the song "has remained something of a classic club anthem, in a similar manner to Baby D's 'Let Me Be Your Fantasy' and now finally comes above ground to become the hit you always felt it should be."
 Alan Jones from Music Week wrote, "A small hit when first released on Virgin in 1991, Jinny's 'Keep Warm' is a classic latterday Italo-house song.
 Now remixed in 'Don't Give Me Your Life' style by Alex Party, with other new stylings by T-Empo and Blu Peter along with the original, it has taken off like a rocket in the clubs and looks destined for major chart success."
-Brad Beatnik from the RM Dance Update commented, "Yeah, yeah, yeah – sure, you know this one but spare a few minutes for a couple of fine remixes.
+Brad Beatnik from the Record Mirror Dance Update commented, "Yeah, yeah, yeah – sure, you know this one but spare a few minutes for a couple of fine remixes.
 The frenetic pace of the original is replaced by a deep, Euro-styled dub from Alex Party that makes the most of the chorus while T-Empo simply spice up the original sound and Blu Peter goes for hard Euro trance; the original is included too.
 A bargain."